 In May 2014, the Financial Accounting Standards Board (the "FASB") issued a standard on revenue recognition that provides a single, comprehensive revenue recognition model for all contracts with customers.
 The standard is principle-based and provides a five-step model to determine the measurement of revenue and timing of when it is recognized.
-This standard will be applied using either of the following transition methods: (i) a full retrospective approach reflecting the application of the standard in each prior reporting period with the option to elect certain practical expedients or (ii) a modified retrospective approach with the cumulative effect of initially adopting the standard recognized at the date of adoption, which requires additional footnote disclosures.
-This standard is effective for our interim and annual reporting periods beginning after December 15, 2017, with early adoption permitted for annual reporting periods beginning after December 15, 2016.
-We will adopt this guidance on January 1, 2018.
-While we are currently evaluating the method of adoption and the impact of the provisions of this standard, we expect similar performance obligations to result under this guidance as compared with deliverables and separate units of accounting currently identified.
-As a result, we expect the timing of our revenue recognition to generally remain the same
+This standard may be applied using either of the following transition methods: (i) a full retrospective approach reflecting the application of the standard in each prior reporting period with the option to elect certain practical expedients or (ii) a modified retrospective approach with the cumulative effect of initially adopting the standard recognized at the date of adoption, which requires additional footnote disclosures.
+This standard is effective for our interim and annual reporting periods beginning on January 1, 2018.